KStateMachine/kstatemachine/docs/pages/persistence.md

 }
 ```

+`buildEventRecordingArguments {}` accepts two optional properties:

+* `clearRecordsOnMachineRestart: Boolean` (default `true`) — clears recorded events when the machine is stopped and
+  started again.
+Disable if you want to preserve the full history across restarts.
+* `skipIgnoredEvents: Boolean` (default `true`) — ignored events are not recorded, since they do not affect machine
+  state and replaying them is unnecessary.

 When the machine had processed your business logic events, and you want to save its state configuration, first you have
 to get the recorded events: